 The mortgage APR is basically the true cost of the loan, or at least a bit more accurate than a simple interest rate.
 I’ll explain why with a simple example.

 Let’s look at an example:

 The advertised mortgage rate “X” is 4.50%, but requires that two mortgage points be paid – it also has $2,000 in additional closing costs, which pushes the APR to 4.838%.

 Meanwhile, advertised mortgage rate “Y” is offered with no points and just $1,000 in closing costs, so the APR is 4.836%, just below that of mortgage rate “X.”

-Though it’s extremely important to know both the mortgage rate and the APR, there are limitations.
+Though it’s extremely important to know both the mortgage rate and the APR, there are limitations to this calculation.

-Additionally, APR assumes you’ll hold the loan for its full amortization, but most people sell or refinance long before loan maturity.
+Additionally, the mortgage APR assumes you’ll hold the loan for its full amortization, but most people sell or refinance long before loan maturity.
 That can change the picture quite a bit.